rmgibbo/wetfe/web/docs/glossary.md

 turn
 : The brief segment of time during which each being acts -- in roughly chronological order -- during encounters.

-vulnerability system, interphysics
+vulnerability system, conphysics
 : The system that describes the nature of interactions between the four Realms.
 Effects have different resolutions depending on the interaction between the Realms of the causative system and the affected system.
-For example, Infernal effects are hyper-effective against Celestial entities, but completely ineffective against denizens of the Exotic Realm.
+: For example, Infernal effects are hyper-effective against Celestial entities, but completely ineffective against denizens of the Exotic Realm.

 willpower, WIL
 : The quality encompassing a being’s mental health, mettle, and strength of character and convictions.